 David and Petra dived first and checked all potential side leads at the end of the cave.
 David made the critical breakthrough and discovered a small low flat connection into a new section of passage, adding 120m to the end.
 After a thorough briefing by the Crazy Czechs, the author headed into the cave with the remaining cylinders of gas to survey David's lead.
-What a wonderful experience to dive in virtually virgin passage and have the opportunity to explore new leads!
-After surveying the line, there was enough gas left before thirds turnaround to allow Paul H to squeeze through a silty low flat restriction directly above a point where David had laid line down into a floor hole.
+What a wonderful experience to dive in virtually virgin passage and have the opportunity to explore new leads After surveying the line, there was enough gas left before thirds turnaround to allow Paul H to squeeze through a silty low flat restriction directly above a point where David had laid line down into a floor hole.

 The silty low flattener was only 10m long before it opened into a large spacious chamber which had a number of leads running from it.
 The line was tied off and surveyed back out for the long, 60 minute swim back to the cave's entrance.
 It was later found that the end of cave had again been extended, now up to 940m penetration and continues to NE in the same general trend as the rest of the main passages in this extensive cave.
-The additional 200m of passage explored and surveyed in Burnabbie Cave on this trip brings the total passage length to 2.2km surveyed and 2.5km known passage length with many leads yet to be pushed.
-The celebrations back at camp that night summed up the emotions from the entire trip as preparations were made to leave the Nullarbor! for the trip.
-New discoveries were made and strong will begin.
-Much work remains to be done exploring for the trip.
-New discoveries were made and strong bonds forged and hopefully, a new bout of exploration will begin.
-Much work remains to be done exploring the Hampton Tableland and Roe Plains where the potential for discovering extensive cave systems is high.
-Only one question really remains: When's the next trip ?!!
+The additional 200m of passage explored and surveyed in Burnabbie Cave on this trip brings to total 2.2km surveyed & 2.5km known passage length with many leads yet to be pushed.
+The celebrations back at camp that night summed up the emotions from the entire trip as preparations were made to leave the Nullarbor!